U.S. News Rankings

 The University of Massachusetts—Amherst is the central location for the state school system.
-The university is large, but through the Five College Interchange, students can take courses at smaller liberal arts colleges nearby: Smith College, Mount Holyoke College, Amherst College, and Hampshire College.
+The university is large, but through the Five College Interchange, students can take courses at smaller liberal arts colleges nearby: Smith College, Mount Holyoke College, Amherst College and Hampshire College.
 Students have close to 90 majors to choose from, including an option to design a major, known as BDIC: the Bachelor’s Degree with Individual Concentration.
-Adult students can complete a degree through a combination of online and on-campus coursework via the UMass Amherst University Without Walls (UWW).
+Adult students can complete a degree by taking classes online or on campus – or both – via the UMass Amherst University Without Walls (UWW).

 All freshmen must live on campus, and family housing, including one- and two-bedroom apartments, is also available to students who are married or who have legal custody of a dependent child.
 There are more than 200 student organizations to check out, as well as outdoor activities in and around the college's town, Amherst.
 For road trips from campus, Boston is 90 miles away, while New York City is a 175-mile drive.
 Notable alumni of the University of Massachusetts—Amherst include Jack Welch, former CEO of General Electric; Jeff Talyor, founder of Monster.com; and Jeff Corwin, an Animal Planet personality.

 |School mission and unique qualities (as provided by the school):|